damienbod/IdentityServer4AspNetCoreIdentityTemplate/README.md

 - SendGrid Email API
 - npm with bundleconfig used for frontend packages
 - EF Core
-- Suppport for ui_locales using OIDC logins
+- Support for ui_locales using OIDC logins

 some print screens: